Building an AI Governance Framework

 Ongoing Monitoring: Fairness issues can emerge in production as demographics change.
 Monitor fairness continuously, not just at deployment.

-Users of AI systems deserve to understand decisions affecting them.
-Governments increasingly require explainability for regulated decisions.
-Governance frameworks should mandate appropriate transparency.
+Users of AI systems deserve to understand decisions affecting them, and governments increasingly require explainability for regulated decisions—governance frameworks should mandate model interpretability for high-stakes decisions (loan approval, medical diagnosis), feature importance analysis for medium-stakes decisions, and simpler transparency for low-stakes decisions like product recommendations.

 For high-stakes decisions (loan approval, medical diagnosis, criminal sentencing), explainability is critical.
 Users should understand which factors led to specific decisions.
 This might mean model interpretability (linear models, decision trees) or post-hoc explainability (SHAP values, counterfactual explanations).